 It is forbidden in certain countries to feed squirrels since the wildlife care community considers it a crime to make these creatures reliant on humans for food.

 It may cause them to become sluggish.
-Even so, we should be ethical toward them by offering them food that has the adequate nutrition they need for good health.
+Even so, we should be ethical toward them by offering them food with the adequate nutrition they need for good health.